-Earn your degree in Graphic Design at Georgia Southern!
+Earn your degree in Art at Georgia Southern!

 With expert faculty, spacious facilities and relevant technology available at both the Statesboro Campus and the Armstrong Campus, you will have access to resources that can help you develop your personal body of work.